virelay/virelay/docs/source/contributors-guide/how-to-contribute.rst

 * `PyDocLint <https://jsh9.github.io/pydoclint/>`_ -- Ensures proper documentation and adherence to Docstring style guidelines.
 * `MyPy <https://mypy-lang.org/>`_ -- Statically type-checks the backend REST API.

 Before committing your changes, please verify that none of these tools produce warnings.
 Additionally, we advise against modifying the configuration of these tools unless a compelling reason exists (please provide details on your reasoning in the accompanying issue or pull request).
+For more information, please refer to the :ref:`testing-and-linting` section.

 3. Write Unit Tests
 -------------------